 8. Avoid igniting fireworks in a glass container

-If your intention is to contain the explosion of the firework, you might well choose an open space to light it up.
+If you intend to contain the firework explosion, you might well choose an open space to light it up.
 This will be safer than setting a deadly container in your yard.

 9. Don’t use fireworks if it’s windy

-If it’s windy, go to an open space or just cancel your plans of lighting fireworks at home.
+If it’s windy, go to an open space or cancel your lighting fireworks plans at home.
 This is one of the best fireworks safety precautions for your car ever.